 In clinical studies, the majority of patients developed IgG antibodies to alglucosidase alfa, typically within 3 months of treatment.
-There is evidence to suggest that some patients who develop high and sustained IgG antibody titers, including CRIM-negative patients (i.e., patients in whom no endogenous GAA protein was detected by Western blot analysis and/or predicted based on the genotype), may experience reduced clinical alglucosidase alfa treatment efficacy, such as loss of motor function, ventilator dependence, or death.
+There is evidence to suggest that some patients who develop high and sustained IgG antibody titers may experience reduced clinical efficacy to alglucosidase alfa treatment, such as loss of motor function, ventilator dependence, or death.
+The effect of antibody development on the long term efficacy of alglucosidase alfa is not fully understood.